pachillo/ExplodingQuokka_QASMGame/README.md

 # ExplodingQuokka_QASMGame
 Inspired by the famous Exploding Kitten game, Exploding Quokka is a similar game that run on QASM and a Quokka Quantum Computer, with a 'qubit' of quantum twist ;).
+The game can be interacted through the CLI.